 Dangerous driving or operation of a motor vehicle is a serious criminal offence in Queensland.
-Consequences can be incredibly severe, so it is paramount that you engage a competent Brisbane Traffic Lawyer for advice in your matter.
+It is important that you engage a competent Brisbane Traffic Lawyer for advice as consequences can be incredibly severe.

 Section 328A(6) of the Queensland Criminal Code 1899 states that:

 “to operate, or in any way interfere with the operation of, a vehicle at speed or in a way that is dangerous to the public, having regard to all the circumstances.”

 The circumstances that a court has regard to when determining whether driving was “dangerous” include:

 - The nature and condition of the place;

 - The nature and condition of the vehicle;

 - The number of persons, vehicles or other objects that could reasonably be expected to be in the place;